vpsfreecz/vpsadminos/converter/man/man8/vpsadminos-convert.8.md

   applies only when `--netif-type bridge` is set.
 By default, vpsAdminOS has bridge named `lxcbr0`, so the converter uses it.

-`--route-via` *network*
-  Interconnecting network via which the container's IP addresses are routed.
-  Applies only when `--netif-type routed` is set.
-Can be used once for IPv4 and once for IPv6.
-This option has to be specified for all IP versions that the container is using.

-`--route-host-addr` *addr*
-  Address from the interconnecting network that should be used on the host's veth interface.
-Can be used once for IPv4 and once for IPv6.
-Has to be used in conjunction with `--route-ct-addr`.
-Defaults to the first address from the interconnecting network.

-`--route-ct-addr` *addr*
-  Address from the interconnecting network that should be used on the container's veth interface.
-Can be used once for IPv4 and once for IPv6.
-Has to be used in conjunction with `--route-host-addr`.
-Defaults to the second address from the interconnecting network.

 `--vpsadmin`
   Assume the container is being managed by vpsAdmin, this implies the following options: